ASTER: Natural and Multi-language Unit Test Generation with LLMs: Motivation

-To illustrate these benefits, \cref{fig:naturlaness-examples} presents sample \aster-generated test cases and tests generated by two conventional techniques: EvoSuite~\cite{fraser2011evosuite} for Java and CodaMosa~\cite{lemieux2023codamosa} for Python.
+To illustrate these benefits, \cref{fig:naturlaness-examples} presents sample \aster-generated test cases and tests generated by two existing ATG tools: EvoSuite~\cite{fraser2011evosuite} for Java and CodaMosa~\cite{lemieux2023codamosa} for Python.
 The \aster-generated test cases have more meaningful test names\,\circled[fill=ibmblue]{1}, variable names\,\circled[fill=codepurple]{2}, and assertions\,\circled[fill=maroon]{3} than the EvoSuite- or CodaMosa-generated tests.
 For instance, consider the test cases for Apache Commons CLI~\cite{commonscli}.
 The variable storing the return value from \texttt{ flatten()} is called \texttt{ flattenedArguments} in the \aster test---clearly capturing the meaning of the stored data---whereas the corresponding variable in the EvoSuite test is called \texttt{ stringArray1} (line~5), which captures simply the data structure type instead of any meaning of the stored data.
 Similarly, the Python test case generated by \aster, shown in \cref{fig:naturlaness-examples}(c), has meaningful test name and variable names.
 Moreover, the assertion in the test case is generated taking into account the expected transformation of the input by the focal method, converting the input hour value to minutes. \cref{fig:naturlaness-examples}(b) shows a unit test case with mocking of library APIs generated for Apache Commons JXPath~\cite{commonsjxpath}.
 The test mocks the behavior of the \texttt{ org.w3c.dom.Node} library class\,\circled[fill=teal]{4}.
-As we describe later, by creating a test skeleton containing mocking-related fixture via static analysis, our approach can generate usable test cases for complex applications requiring mocking of API calls.